Charge and spin fractionalization in strongly correlated topological insulators: Generalizations and applications

 The main benefit of the effective topological Lagrangian $\mathcal{L}_t$ in (\ref{TopLG}) is that it is not limited to quantum spin-Hall states like the CS theory, but can also describe incompressible quantum liquids shaped by the SU(2) gauge fields like (\ref{Bernevig}) that do not conserve spin.
-Such fractional topological liquids without an analogue in quantum Hall states may be possible to obtain in the Rashba spin-orbit-coupled TIs, and will be studies elsewhere.
-Their topological orders are guaranteed to be captured by $\mathcal{L}_t$ due to its large symmetry, even though we could justify $\mathcal{L}_t$ via equations of motion only by scrutinizing the special cases of quantum spin-Hall states whose symmetry is restricted.
-Even more generally, $\mathcal{L}_t$ can describe topological orders in any representation of any gauge symmetry group.
-Note, however, that the written $\mathcal{L}_\textrm{LG}$ in (\ref{TopLG}) can be justified only in quantum Hall states.
+Such fractional topological liquids without an analogue in quantum Hall states may be possible to obtain in the Rashba spin-orbit-coupled TIs, and will be studied elsewhere.
+Their topological orders are guaranteed to be captured by $\mathcal{L}_t$ due to its large symmetry that covers all possible configurations of the external flux gauge fields.
+In other words, the validity of (\ref{TopLG}) in these general cases is justified by its gauge symmetry.
+Note that our justification of $\mathcal{L}_t$ via the equations of motion was possible only by specializing to the quantum (spin) Hall states, which have topologically protected drift (edge) currents and whose symmetry is restricted to powers of $U(1)$.
+Since the SU(2) gauge fields of the Rashba spin-orbit coupling are fundamentally non-Abelian, the topologically ordered states that they create likely exhibit novel kinds of non-Abelian fractional statistics.
+Most generally, $\mathcal{L}_t$ can describe topological orders in any representation of any continuous gauge symmetry group.
+Note, however, that the written form of $\mathcal{L}_\textrm{LG}$ in (\ref{TopLG}) can be justified only in quantum Hall states, but can be easily amended to properly describe conventional states.

 Realistic systems have ``perturbations'' that violate the SU(2) gauge symmetry of any finite-$S$ representation.
-This is not a priori detrimental to topological order, but may gap out edge states \cite{Levin2009} and spoil the spin-Hall effect.
+This is not a priori detrimental to topological order, but may gap out edge states \cite{Levin2009} and spoil the spin-Hall effect even in ideally $S^z$-conserving models.
 Also, the quantum numbers of fractional quasiparticles depend on the conserved quantities.
 Charge is always conserved and can be fractionalized, while ``fractional spin'' has to be understood in general as a quasiparticle's degree of freedom derived from the electron's spin that transforms non-trivially under TR.
 It becomes a quantum number only if $S^z$ is conserved, or if no perturbations spoil the symmetries of the ideal Rashba spin-orbit-coupled model (\ref{Bernevig}).